This article is part of the following categories:

 Who manages the nomination process?

-The job of the nominating committee is to promote the upcoming election, explain the requirements for the elected positions, reach out to potential candidates, accept nominations, and manage the actual election process.
+Large PTOs often establish a nominating committee made up of three to five members.
+The nominating committee’s job is to promote the upcoming election, explain the requirements for the elected positions, reach out to potential candidates, accept nominations, and manage the actual election process.
 The nominating committee must be unbiased throughout its work.
+Many people feel uncertain of their ability to take on a PTO office; the nominating committee can help demystify the jobs and encourage members to step forward to lead the PTO.

-If your PTO is small, the nomination and election process can be handled by the current officers, as long as they sincerely attempt to be unbiased and open to new nominees.
+If your PTO is small, the nomination and election process can be handled by the current officers as long as they sincerely attempt to be unbiased and open to new nominees.

 Who can be nominated?